Facebook is still failing to take down ads that question the election’s integrity

 The AAN was founded by Norm Coleman, a former Republican senator turned Saudi lobbyist, and the late Fred Malek, a GOP operative in the administrations of Richard Nixon, Gerald Ford, Ronald Regan, and George H.W.
 Bush.
 It claimed $51.8 million in revenue in 2018.
 The AAN also is responsible for operating the Congressional Leadership Fund, a super PAC dedicated to ensuring a GOP majority for the House of Representatives.
 So far during the 2020 election cycle, data compiled by the Center for Responsive Politics shows the fund has raised $140.1 million to support Republican candidates.

 Prager University, another high-profile nonprofit that specializes in creating videos for a conservative audience, spent as much as $11,000 for a five-and-a-half-minute video that ran until October 9 and was viewed as many as 1.9 million times.
-The advertisement, “Is Voter Fraud Real?” relied heavily upon a mixture of inaccurate, old, and speculative talking points to raise the specter of “good, old-fashioned, homegrown voter fraud.”
+The advertisement, “Is Voter Fraud Real?” relied heavily upon a mixture of accurate, old, and speculative talking points to raise the specter of “good, old-fashioned, homegrown voter fraud.”

 While Prager, which is not an educational institution, accurately reported that a Pew Research Center report found 24 million voter registrations were invalid or significantly inaccurate, it didn’t note that the study was conducted in 2012.
 The video accurately reported that New York City Board of Investigation employees were able to pose as deceased or ineligible voters in November 2013 and vote at 61 of 437 city poll sites that they visited; it left out mention of a current departmental initiative probing a printing mishap that caused thousands of flawed absentee ballots to be sent to Brooklyn voters by a company that has supported the Republican Party.